 Our Work Group’s ZMT level and global cooperation partners are complemented by various networks of national collaboration partners mainly but not exclusively in Bangladesh, Brazil and Indonesia.

-In 2018, work group leader Dr. Marion Galser PD was appinted as Vice-chair of sceince association Integrated Marine Biosphere Research (IMBeR).
+In 2018, work group leader Dr. Marion Glaser PD was appointed as Vice-chair of the global interdisciplinary science project Integrated Marine Biosphere Research (IMBeR).